 As a first time visitor in Copenhagen the amount of bicycles on the streets can be overwhelming.
 But you will soon realize, that life in Copenhagen is based on bicycles as a very important means of transportation.

-With 390 kilometers of biking lanes and traffic lights especially for bikes, the city's infrastructure is build on the fact that a bicycle is not only the cheapest, healthiest and fastest way to get around the city, it is also a very important factor in reducing carbon emission.
+With almost 400 km bicycle tracks and lanes and traffic lights especially for bikes, the city's infrastructure is build on the fact that a bicycle is not only the cheapest, healthiest and fastest way to get around the city, it is also a very important factor in reducing carbon emission.
 Therefore bicycle culture is a vital part of the city administrations ambition to become the first carbon neutral capital in the world by 2025.

 With more than one third of the population in Copenhagen commuting daily by bike, cities around the world are being inspired by Copenhagen to increase usage of bicycles as a means of transportation.
 Biking is mutually beneficial.
 Bikers save money, get exercise and spare the environment for co2 emission.
 Reasons to promote cycling are various.